aws-samples/tag-based-scheduled-backup-of-dynamodb-using-aws-backup/README.md

         + TagValue: The tag value associated with your DynamoDB tables to be backed up.
 You can use this field to add one tag value.
 To add multiple tag values, follow the Resource tag documentation to modify the CloudFormation stack file that you downloaded from GitHub.

-   3. Choose Next.
+   3.Choose Next.

    [Stack Details](/image/dbblog-1898-image001.png)

-   4. Accept the default settings and choose Next.
+   4.Accept the default settings and choose Next.
-   5. Select the checkbox next to I Acknowledge that AWS CloudFormation might create IAM resources and choose Create stack.
+   5.Select the checkbox next to I Acknowledge that AWS CloudFormation might create IAM resources and choose Create stack.

 [Create Stack](/image/dbblog-1898-image002.png)